AlexsLemonade/2020-june-training/working-with-your-data/working-with-your-own-data.md

 <img src="screenshots/filezilla-download.png">

-After download is complete, you'll find the `FileZilla_3.48.1_<OPERATING_SYSTEM_TAG>.app.tar.bz2` in your download files or you can click on it in the corner of your web browser's screen.
+After download is complete, you'll find the `FileZilla_` file in your download files or you can click on it in the corner of your web browser's screen.
+On a Mac, this will be a a `.app.tar.bz2`, on a Windows, it will be a `.exe` file.
 Double click on the file to install.
 On a *Mac*, you may want to move the App file to where your other applications are stored but you'll otherwise be done with installation.